 Under current law, a JVSD's base-cost funding and some of its categorical funding are calculated in the same manner as other school districts, except that its "charge off" is only 1⁄2 mill (or 0.0005) times its recognized valuation.
-Under the bill, the revised base-cost formula for JVSDs is:
+The bill retains the current formula for fiscal year 2006 but prescribes a revised formula for fiscal year 2007 that is similar (but not identical) to the one the bill prescribes for city, exempted village, and local districts.
+Under the bill, the revised fiscal year 2007 base-cost formula for JVSDs is: